 - 1. Administer O_2 to keep O_2 sats greater than or equal to 94% and less than 99% (avoid hypo/hyperoxia) - 2.
 Treat for shock if indicated - 3.
 Request ALS - 4.
 If patient has not taken an aspirin, administer chewable aspirin 324 mg PO, if not contraindicated by allergy - 5.
-If available and so trained, perform 12 lead ECG.
-EMT's are not certified to interpret the 12-lead ECG or change the ALS response based on obtaining a 12-lead ECG.
-The purpose of the EMT in obtaining the 12-lead ECG is to present it to the Paramedic and/or receiving facility. - 6.
 Contact OLMC for the OPTION of assisting with the administration of patient's own nitroglycerin

-- 7. IV en route - 8.
+- 6. IV en route - 7.
 Cardiac monitor and 12-lead ECG within the first 10 minutes of patient contact, if so trained (AEMTs are not certified to interpret the 12-lead ECG or change the ALS response based on obtaining a 12-lead ECG.
-The purpose of the AEMT in obtaining the ECG is to present it to the Paramedic and/or receiving facility) - 9.
+The purpose of the AEMT in obtaining the ECG is to present it to the Paramedic and/or receiving facility) - 8.
 Contact OLMC for administration of nitroglycerin 0.4 mg tab SL or 1 SL spray.
 May repeat two times at 5 minute intervals if BP is greater than 100 mmHg.
 If the patient has had nitroglycerin before and no IV is established, and systolic BP is greater than 100 mmHg, then it is OK to give nitroglycerin

-10. Paramedic may perform all treatments above without medical control 11.
+- 9. Paramedic may perform all treatments above without medical control - 10.
 Obtain 12-lead ECG within first 10 minutes of patient contact